 The Blues are still young and have lots of problems to solve, not to mention that they played in the Club World Cup as well.
 The team even became the first winners of the tournament in its current format, but playing so deep into the summer will be a problem later in the 2025-26 season.

 As for the rest of the bunch, I don’t think it even makes sense to comment on the chances of Manchester United, Spurs, or Newcastle.
-These teams might be in a fight for the top 4, but challenging for the EPL trophy is simply a step too far at this point.
+The latter two might be in a fight for the top 4, but challenging for the EPL trophy is simply a step too far at this point.

 English Premier League 2025-26 Winner Predictions and Betting Pick